glsanclem/2025_wicys_target_ctf/practice_challenges/p3-2-limited-attempts.md

 ---

 ## MITRE ATT&CK
+<span style="color:yellow; font-style:italic;">(Suggested)</span>
-- **TTP**: Trained my own cognitive skills to recognize the simplicity of a challenge and analyze whether this was a manipulative tactic or simple instructions.
-I used critical thinking, analytical skills, and attention control in this challenge.
+- **TTP**: Out cognitive skills are trained to recognize the simplicity of a challenge and analyze whether this was a manipulative tactic or simple instructions.
+We used critical thinking, analytical skills, and attention control in this challenge.
 - **Mitigation + Detection**: Using mindfulness, awareness of own strengths and weakness, and controlling your own attention is paramount to threat detection.